Union Pacific GTELs: Retirement

 Bunker C's cost advantage waned as the plastics industry began to find uses for it and improved cracking techniques allowed the oil, previously considered waste, to be converted to lighter fuel grades.

 The last run of a gas-turbine locomotive took place on December 26, 1969.
 Their running gear was recycled into the GE U50 series of locomotives.
 Trucks, traction motors and span bolsters from locomotives 51 to 75 were used in the construction of the U50, and trucks and traction motors from locomotives in the 1 to 30 series were used in the construction of the U50C.
-Several of the tenders were retained and converted to hold water for maintenance of way purposes and later to be used for Union Pacific's operating steam locomotives: UP 844 and UP 4014.
+Several of the tenders were retained and converted to hold water for maintenance of way purposes and later to be used for Union Pacific's operating steam locomotives: 844, 3985 (until 3985's retirement) and 4014.

 The prototype, first-generation and second-generation turbines were all scrapped by 1964 with none left for preservation.
 Two third-generation turbines were preserved: UP 18 at the Illinois Railway Museum and UP 26 at the Utah State Railroad Museum in Ogden, Utah.
 Both are static displays, with neither of the turbines reported to be in operable condition, nor planned to be restored.

 UP 18's tender UP 907853, built in 1937, had a long history; first built for use with UP's FEF series steam locomotives before conversion to turbine use, it served as a water tender from the 1970s to 1984 for trains such as the Expo '74 and the American Freedom Train before being donated to the Kansas Railroad Museum, and then acquired by the IRM.